As an object moves through a gas, the gas molecules are deflected

 in output boxes at the lower right.

-The flow variables are presented as ratios to the previous zone (up)
+The flow variables are presented as ratios

-and to the free stream value (0).
+to the free stream value (0).

 The user can move the display by clicking on the graphic, holding down,